Cooking with Waterleaf: A Simple Guide to This Vegetable

 Can Waterleaf Be Eaten Raw?

-Cooking this vegetable reduces its oxalate content by up to 50% and lowers nitrates and nitrites to negligible levels, making it safer to consume.
+When cooked, the oxalate content reduces by up to 50% and lowers nitrates and nitrites to negligible levels, making it safer to consume.
+However, due to the presence of antinutrients, it is not recommended for inclusion in infant meals.

 Have you cooked with this vegetable before?
 What’s your favorite dish to prepare with it?
-Have you tried growing it in your garden or balcony?

-About Florence Akpotaire 54 Articles
+About Florence Akpotaire 62 Articles

 Florence is a guest contributor at Verayea, where she brings her passion for cooking and her love of exploring diverse flavors to the table.
 With a strong educational background in food, nutrition, and biology, she delights in sharing her collection of recipes from cultures around the world.